cosmo3769/arch/brightness-arch/README.md

-I ran into an issue in i3wm on my laptop where, for whatever reason, my XF86MonBrightnessUp/Down keys weren't being registered.
-So, I have to create acpi actions and events which corresponded to the keys being pressed.

 In i3 config file I was using bindsym for XF86MonBrightnessUp/Down keys to control brightness with function keys.
 But, it never worked.
 So, while looking for an answer I found this [reference](https://unix.stackexchange.com/questions/322814/xf86monbrightnessup-xf86monbrightnessdown-special-keys-not-working/427572#427572) where actions/events were created using acpid service.